Create Your Business

 First register your business: LLC’s, Corporations, and Limited Partnerships with NY State; General Partnerships and Sole Proprietorships with the County Clerk.
-An EIN (Employer Identification Number), also known as a Federal Tax ID Number is will identify your business, so applying for that is an important early step.
+An EIN (Employer Identification Number), also known as a Federal Tax ID Number, will identify your business, so applying for that is an important early step.
 If you’re a sole proprietor, you may be able to use your Social Security Number.
 Apply for a Sales Tax ID from NY State and look into other licenses you may need.

 Planning your space properly can minimize potential overages and future difficulties.